rashadism/openchoreo/samples/from-image/issue-reporter-schedule-task/README.md

 The task is configured to run every minute (`*/1 * * * *`) for testing purposes.
 To modify the schedule:

-1. Edit the `ScheduledTaskClass` resource
+1. Edit the `Component` resource in the YAML file
-2. Update the `cronJobTemplate.schedule` field with a valid cron expression
+2. Update the `parameters.schedule` field with a valid cron expression
-3. Apply the changes
+3. Apply the changes using `kubectl apply -f github-issue-reporter.yaml`

 Example schedules:
 - `0 */6 * * *` - Every 6 hours
 - `0 9 * * 1-5` - Every weekday at 9 AM
 - `0 0 */3 * *` - Every 3 days at midnight

+You can also override the schedule for specific environments by modifying the `ComponentDeployment` resource and adding schedule to the `overrides` section.

 ## Clean Up